bobh66/nameko-examples-k8s/k8s/README.md

 ![Nameko loves Kubernetes](nameko-k8s.png)

-In this example we'll use local [minikube](https://github.com/kubernetes/minikube) Kubernetes cluster hosted on VirtualBox along with community Helm Charts to deploy all 3rd party services.
+In this example we'll use local [minikube](https://github.com/kubernetes/minikube) Kubernetes cluster hosted on VirtualBox along with community maintained Helm Charts to deploy all 3rd party services.
 We will also create a set of Helm Charts for Nameko Example Services from this repository.

 Tested with Kubernetes v1.8.